ucsb-cs16/w20/backup_lab/lab02.md

 Also, for starT.cpp:

-* If there are not exactly two command line args after the program name (one for width and one for height), print a usage message:
+* If there are not exactly two command line args after the program name (one for width and one for height), print a usage message to stderr (not stdout):

 ```
 Usage: ./starT width height